Bigidity/MemoryStore/docs/EXP.md

 2. There's no tracking of which entries have been created or when they expire
 3. The system may not be efficient for large numbers of entries
 4. Error handling during cleanup needs further refinement

+!!! info "Tip"
+    Until the auto-cleanup system is fully implemented, consider manually managing expired entries or implementing your own cleanup logic.

+## Future Improvements

+Planned enhancements for the auto-cleanup system include:

+1. Implementing a tracking system for created entries and their expiry times
+2. Adding selective cleanup for specific containers
+3. Improving error reporting with more detailed diagnostics
+4. Adding statistics collection for cleanup operations
+5. Implementing more efficient batch processing for large datasets

+!!! note
+    We welcome community feedback and contributions to improve the experimental features.
+Please report any issues or suggestions for improvement.

+## Development Status

+!!! info "**Development Status: Alpha**"
+    functions are in early development stage and subject to significant changes.
+They are included in the public API to gather feedback and allow for early testing in non-critical environments.